 The Secret Family History

-“You were right to come to me,” said Isabella Braumlein-Crenshaw as she led Logan and Sean into her apartment in Seattle, Washington.
+“You were right to come to me,” Samantha Pennington said as she led Logan and Sean into her apartment in Seattle, Washington.
 (After Sean’s recovery, Sean sent Mobley and the other Knights back to headquarters while he dealt with the task of finding the Nine of Eight.)
-“I must admit I was nervous when my youngest daughter called me and told me about your situation,” said Belle.
+“I must admit I was nervous when my daughter Yasmina called me and told me about your situation,” said Samantha.
 “Not that I haven’t been nervous before, but you know how that goes.
-Anyway, there’s so much I need to tell you, and this family has some secrets that not even Nichollo or I know about.”
+Anyway, there’s so much I need to tell you, and this family has some secrets that not even my father Nichollo or I know about.”

 “If you want to know why we’re here, we need to find the Nine of Eight,” said Logan.

-“Yeah, because you just had to get involved in that incident involving that crazy chick, didn’t you,” said Dicky as he and Andrea came into the room.
+“Yeah, because you just had to get involved in that incident involving that crazy chick when you told us that it would be dangerous, didn’t you,” Dicky said as he and Andrea came into the room.

 “Shut up, Dicky,” said Andrea.
 “Sean didn’t ask that girl to slap him in the head with a shovel.
 I’m surprised she wasn’t charged with attempted murder in Sean’s case.”